Update from Uniti Group Inc. (UNIT): A steady trajectory - The Dwinnex

 Revenue Estimates

-8 analysts predict $283.21M in revenue for the current quarter.
+It is expected that $90B in revenue will be generated in the current quarter, according to 8 analysts.
 It ranges from a high estimate of $285.1M to a low estimate of $281.77M.
 As of the current estimate, Uniti Group Inc.’s year-ago sales were $266.75M, an estimated increase of 6.20% from the year-ago figure.
 For the next quarter, 8 analysts are estimating revenue of $286.28M, a decrease of -2.30% less than the figure of $6.20% in the same quarter last year.
 There is a high estimate of $289.1M for the next quarter, whereas the lowest estimate is $284M.

 A total of 11 analysts have provided revenue estimates for UNIT’s current fiscal year.
 The highest revenue estimate was $1.14B, while the lowest revenue estimate was $1.13B, resulting in an average revenue estimate of $1.13B.
 In the same quarter a year ago, actual revenue was $1.1B, up 2.80% from the average estimate.
 Based on 11 analysts’ estimates, the company’s revenue will be $1.16B in the next fiscal year.
 The high estimate is $1.18B and the low estimate is $1.14B.
 The average revenue growth estimate for next year is up 2.20% from the average revenue estimate for this year.